-The BIA shall be located in the Office of the Superintendent; and the Superintendent shall supervise the Director of Internal Audit (Director).
-The Director will have dual-reporting responsibility to the BESE and the Superintendent.
+The BIA shall be located in the Office of the Superintendent.
+The Superintendent, through the Deputy Superintendent/Chief of Staff or other designee not subject to audit by the BIA, shall supervise the Director of Internal Audit.
+The Director will have dual-reporting responsibility to the BESE and Superintendent.
 In addition, the Director has functional responsibility for all external audit programs within the department.